VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/quickstart.md

 1. Choose Google account you want to use for registration
 <img src="quick_start_signup_choose_google_account.webp" >

-1. You will be automatically redirected to the main page of the Managed VictoriaMetrics
+1. You will be automatically redirected to the main page of the VictoriaMetrics Cloud
 <img src="quick_start_signup_success.webp" >

 ### Create an account by filling in a registration form: